Conjunctivitis

 Let’s go!

-I- What is it?
+I- What is conjunctivitis?

 Conjunctivitis, sometimes called “pink eye”, is an inflammation of the conjunctiva, the thin membrane that covers the white surface of the eye and the inside of the eyelids.
 Although generally benign, conjunctivitis can be uncomfortable and cause unpleasant symptoms such as: